mframpton/seqfam/docs/tutorial_and_api.rst

     :figclass: align-center

     Panel A represents the :py:meth:`Cohort.gene_drop` method in the :py:mod:`gene_drop` module which performs Monte Carlo gene dropping.
-    On a single iteration, for each family the algorithm seeds founder genotypes based on the variant population allele frequency and then gene drops via depth-first traversals.
+    On a single iteration, for each family the algorithm seeds founder genotypes based on the variant population allele frequency (AF) and then gene drops via depth-first traversals.
-    Having done this for all families, a simulated cohort allele frequency (AF) is calculated and following many iterations (e.g. 10,000), a p-value, the proportion of iterations where cohort AF < simulated cohort AF, is outputted.
+    Having done this for all families, a simulated cohort AF is calculated and following many iterations (e.g. 10,000), a p-value, the proportion of iterations where cohort AF < simulated cohort AF, is outputted.
     Panel B represents the :py:meth:`Pof.get_family_pass_name_l` method in the :py:mod:`pof` module.
     Prior to calling the method, each family is assigned a variant pattern of occurrence in family (POF) rule.
     The method then takes a variant’s genotypes and returns families whose POF rule is passed.
     Panel C represents the :py:meth:`CMC.do_multivariate_tests` method in the :py:mod:`gene_burden` module.
     This method takes sample affection status and variant genotypes across multiple genes, plus optionally covariates such as ancestry PCA coordinates.
-    For each gene, the method aggregates the variants by allele frequency, constructs null and alternative hypothesis logit models which may include the covariates, and then performs a log-likelihood ratio test.
+    For each gene, the method aggregates the variants by AF, constructs *h0* and *h1* logit models which may include the covariates, and then performs a log-likelihood ratio test.
     Panel D represents the :py:meth:`Relatedness.get_exp_obs_df` method in the :py:mod:`relatedness` module.
     For input, this takes pedigree information and kinship coefficients from `KING <http://people.virginia.edu/~wc9c/KING/>`_ for each within-family sample pair.
     It maps these data to expected and observed degrees of relationship respectively, returning a :py:mod:`DataFrame`.